choria-io/website/docs/content/federation/tracing/_index.md

 weight = 300
 +++

 The packet flow through a Federated Choria Network can be traced using *mco federation trace dev1.example.net*.
-It will publish a specially crafted message to the entire Federation that instructs it to trace the full path the packet takes through your network.
-It will then show the result in a hopefully meaningful way.
+It will publish a tracing enabled message to the Federation.
+It will then show the resulting path the packet took in a meaningful way.

 ![Federation Flow](../../federation_flow.png)